Who are Mega Emotion?

 Norwich trio Mega Emotion is made up of Iain on guitar, Lisa and Jan on keyboards, all of them sing and play drums/percussion over electronic beats.
 Iain describes their sound as “an alternative soundtrack to the film Tron.”

 Since forming, their demo BRAINS won Steve Lamacq’s Roundtable new music selection on BBC 6 Music, was playlisted as a 6 Music Recommends track of the week, and the band has been championed on Radio X / XFM and by BBC Introducing.

 Live, they have played for John Kennedy’s Remedy showcase in London, and supported the likes of Dan Croll, Thumpers, Lonelady, DRONES CLUB and Yuck.

 Mega Emotion have a DIY ethos, and self-released their demo Fake Feelings EP on cassette, with fans who pre-ordered enjoying a unique track made especially for them by the band.

-Their debut single proper, Uncomfortable, was released on cassette by Post/Pop Records in January 2015 – who have released cassette tracks by Everything Everything, Pulled Apart By Horses, Ash, Johnny Foreigner and We Are Scientists.
+Their debut single proper, Uncomfortable, was released on cassette by Post/Pop Records – who have released cassette tracks by Everything Everything, Pulled Apart By Horses, Ash, Johnny Foreigner and We Are Scientists.

 Track OK MAYBE OK spewed out squelching bass lines, dirty duelling guitars, headache-inducing drones and, let us not be coy about this, cowbells.
 It was a BBC 6 Music Recommends track.

 Lisa Horton (keyboards, programming, vocals, percussion)